ndalcin/insta/LectureNotes.md

 ### Student Exercise

 * Even though your projects are already almost finished, writing tests is still beneficial, especially adding snapshots to your components that are already complete
-* Lets spend the last 10 minutes writing unit tests for your final projects
+* Lets spend the 10 minutes writing snapshot tests